Grow Your Rental Portfolio with a Cash-Out Refinance

 The Costs Associated with the Loan

 This includes the closing costs and loan fees as well as the appraisal.
-These can vary widely from situation to situation but are important to take into account.
+These can vary widely from situation to situation but are important to consider.

 The Maximum LTV

 For rental loans, the maximum LTV for purchases and rate & term refinances typically is 80%, and 75% for cash-out refinances.
+This means you'll have to provide at least a 25% down payment.
 Visio follows this industry standard.

 Your Financing Goals